Transgender Women's Experiences with Stigma, Trauma, and Attempted Suicide in the Dominican Republic.

 MetadataShow full item record

-Studies on attempted suicide in transgender populations, particularly those in resource-limited settings are scarce.
+Studies on attempted suicide in transgender populations, particularly those in resource-limited settings, are scarce.
 We examined the relationships between stigma, trauma, and suicide attempts in a national sample of transgender women from the Dominican Republic.
 Bivariate analysis examined differences between suicide attempters and nonattempters (n = 298).
 Multivariate analysis reported odds ratios with attempted suicide as the outcome (n = 260).
-About a quarter of respondents (23.9%) experienced sexual abuse, 12.3% were tortured and 20.3% experienced a murder attempt.
+About a quarter of respondents (23.9%) experienced sexual abuse, 12.3% were tortured, and 20.3% experienced a murder attempt.
 More than a quarter reported using illegal drugs.
 Independent sample t tests found significant differences between suicide attempters and nonattempters.
 Attempters were more likely to have experienced sexual abuse, psychological abuse, torture, and a murder attempt (p < .001 for all).
 Respondents who experienced psychological abuse had over three times higher odds of attempting suicide, compared to respondents who had not (OR = 3.203, p < .01).
-Experience with torture and attempted murder were associated with higher odds of attempting suicide (OR = 2.967, p < .05 and OR = 2.894, p < .05 respectively).
-Conclusions: Although some nations have implemented anti-discrimination policies protecting transgender citizens, these policies are often not consistently enforced.
-Eliminating stigmatizing policies may reduce rates of negative health outcomes subsequently improving population health.
+Experience with torture and attempted murder were associated with higher odds of attempting suicide (OR = 2.967, p < .05 and OR = 2.894, p < .05, respectively).
+Although some nations have implemented antidiscrimination policies protecting transgender citizens, these policies are often not consistently enforced.
+Eliminating stigmatizing policies may reduce rates of negative health outcomes and subsequently improving population health.